callistusystan/Lecturefy_HackaMon/README.md

 This project won <strong>FIRST PLACE</strong> for the Engage Category in the recent Monash Hackamon 2017.

 The concept is an interactive platform for lecturers to present their powerpoint slides, with special addons/plugins that we call "Boosters".
-This project was made by Team Pineapple Bae with the following technologies: -
+This project was made by Team Pineapple Bae with React, Chart.js, Node.js, Express and Socket.io.
-1. React
-2. Chart.js
-3. Node.js
-4. Express
-5. Socket.io.

-## Frontend
+## Frontend Development Team
 1. Patrick Shaw
 2. Callistus Tan
 3. Ramzi Hossari
 4. Pedro Coelho Pais

-## Backend
+## Backend Development Team
 1. David Lei
 2. Liam Ketchup
 3. Patrick Shaw